 TRAINING PROGRAMS

-Each Permittee must have an effective training program for their staff, contractors, and vendors whose duties or responsibilities directly or indirectly affect the Permittee’s capacity to satisfy the requirements of this Order (collectively, personnel).
+Each Permittee must have an effective training program for their staff, contractors, and vendors whose duties or responsibilities impact the Permittee’s capacity to satisfy the requirements of this Order (collectively, personnel).
+While Permittees are required to directly train their own staff, they are also ultimately responsible for duties performed by contractors and vendors to support compliance.
+Permittees must establish a process to verify the training of all personnel involved in activities covered by this Permit.
 The training program should be developed to address the following:

 Target audience